Member? Please login

 In his President’s Report, BCCJ President David Bickle presented achievements and developments from the past year.
-He reminded members that the chamber’s fundamental purpose is to bring to its members people that matter, as highlighted by a host of distinguished speakers who have participated some of the 42 BCCJ events hosted over the fiscal year.
+He reminded members that the chamber’s fundamental purpose is that they make great connections with people who matter, as highlighted by a host of distinguished speakers who have participated in some of the 42 BCCJ events hosted over the past fiscal year.

 To achieve core BCCJ goals, he stated that the Chamber aims to promote trust and opportunities in bilateral UK/Japan business through an increasingly diverse and inclusive workplace, the proliferation of technology/digital business and innovation, and also through responsible business practices.
 Together, these three themes form the pillars of the BCCJ’s 5.0 project.

 David also detailed the Chambers approach in responding to the challenges presented by Covid to the business community.
 The BCCJ moved swiftly to alter its event content to relevant themes faced by our member companies, and digitising the format of our events to online webinars and podcasts.
 In rolling out new technological innovations and through new collaborations, we have seen a sharp increase in our ability to reach more people.

 As part of the Covid response, the BCCJ has also created ‘Member Hubs and Services’ and ‘Covid-19 and Responsible Business’ section on its website, designed to connect and highlight innovations from members.
 The BCCJ has also been able to forge new partnerships with Brit-Chambers across Asia, completed a comprehensive and widely-shared survey, and contributed to a position paper to the Japanese Gov detailing initiatives we believe will benefit all corporations in Japan.